BMW i: BMW i8

 The BMW i8 plug-in hybrid was the production version of the BMW Vision Efficient Dynamics concept unveiled at the 2009 Frankfurt Motor Show.
 The i8 had an all-electric range of 35 km.
-Powering the front wheels was an electric motor (131 hp), while the rear wheels made use of a 1.5-litre 3-cylinder gasoline engine (231 hp).
-Zero to 60 mph sprint timings was estimated to be less than 4.5 seconds using both power sources.
-The positioning of the motor and engine over the axles also makes it benefit from a 50/50 weight distribution.
+The front wheels were powered by an electric motor (131 hp).
+The rear wheels were powered by a 1.5-litre 3-cylinder gasoline engine (231 hp).
+0-60mph sprint timings were estimated to be less than 4.5 seconds using both power sources.
+The positioning of the electric motor and engine over the axles, made the i8 benefit from a 50/50 weight distribution.

 The production version of the i8 was unveiled at the 2013 Frankfurt Motor Show, together with the all electric BMW i3.
 Since 2014 through 2019, the BMW i8 has been the safety car in the FIA Formula E Championship.

 The BMW i8 Roadster concept was unveiled at the 2012 Beijing Auto Show.
 The production version of the BMW i8 Roadster was premiered in late 2017, and delivery of the first 18 exclusive first edition units took place in May 2018.

 The battery capacity of both models, coupé and roadster, was increased to a gross energy content of 11.6 kWh.
-This, and other improvements, made possible to rise the all-electric range to 55 km for the BMW i8 Coupé and 53 km for the BMW i8 Roadster, both under the NEDC.
+This, and other improvements, made it possible to rise the all-electric range to 55 km for the BMW i8 Coupé, and 53 km for the BMW i8 Roadster, both under the NEDC.

 The 20,000th i8 was produced in December 2019, one of the limited Ultimate Sophisto Edition models.
 The production cycle ended with the last remaining units of the 200 Ultimate Sophisto Edition vehicles in June 2020.